loderunner/postgresql-index-benchmark/README.md

-# prisma-index-benchmark
+# postgresql-index-benchmark

-A benchmark runner for Prisma relations with and without indexes
+A benchmark runner for PostgreSQL relations with and without indexes